 First, your current financial obligations may have prevented you from saving an emergency fund.
 Therefore, if you are unable to work because of an injury or illness, you may not be able to get by very long before your money runs out.

 Second, the more people who depend on your financial support, the more you need the safety net of disability insurance.
-Whether a disability keeps you out of work for six months or six years, the loss of income would be devastating to you, your parents and children.
+Whether a disability keeps you out of work for six months or six years, the loss of income would be devastating to you, your parents, and your children.
 Having an individual disability insurance policy means having an income to pay your bills and support your family during a period of disability.

 The information and content provided herein is for educational purposes only, and should not be considered legal, tax, investment, or financial advice, recommendation, or endorsement.
 Breeze does not guarantee the accuracy, completeness, reliability or usefulness of any testimonials, opinions, advice, product or service offers, or other information provided here by third parties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.